-Would the Project: Potentially Significant Impact Less than Significant With Mitigation Incorporated Less Than Significant Impact No Impact

-a.
-Require or result in the relocation or

-wastewater treatment or storm water.

-drainage, electric power, natural gas, or

-telecommunications facilities, the construction

-or relocation of which could cause significant

-b.
-Have sufficient water supplies available to

-serve the project and reasonably foreseeable

-future development during normal, dry and

-multiple years?

-c.
-Result in a determination by the wastewater

-treatment provider, which serves or may serve

-the project that it has adequate capacity to

-addition to the provider's existing

-commitments?

-d.
-Generate solid waste in excess of State or local

-standards, or in excess of the capacity of local

-infrastructure, or otherwise impair the

-attainment of solid waste reduction goals?

-e.
-Comply with federal, state, and local

-management and reduction statutes and

-regulations related to solid waste?
+Wa ould the Project: Potentially Significant Impact Less than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a.
+Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water, drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b.
+Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple years?
+C. Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? • d.
+Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? • e.
+Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?